 2. Ramses II has a passport

-- Ramses, in such a long reign, did not lack boredom and sadness.
+- Ramses did not lack boredom and sadness in such a long reign.
 He must have grown weary of the praises of courtiers and officials.
-Surely he was saddened by the human condition which, though he was declared a living god, also affected him.
+Indeed he was saddened by the human condition, which, though he was declared a living god, also affected him.
 He would have liked to remain immortal without being mummified.

 - During his long reign, Ramses II erected many buildings, temples, palaces, giant statues, and gardens.
 Some of these have been lost, but the most important ones still stand today.

-- The first temple is 32 meters high and 38 meters wide, and its façade is decorated with four 20-meter high statues of Ptah, Re-Harakhte, Amun-Ra, and Ramses II himself.
-The Hathor temple has the same coordinates, except that the four statues depict Amun-Ra, his wife Hathor, Ramses II, and Nefertari.
+- The first temple is 32 meters high and 38 meters wide, and its façade is decorated with four 20-meter-high statues of Ptah, Re-Harakhte, Amun-Ra, and Ramses II himself.
+The Hathor temple has the exact coordinates, except that the four statues depict Amun-Ra, his wife Hathor, Ramses II, and Nefertari.

-Few people know about Pharaoh Ramses II that he was one of the longest-lived rulers of the ancient world and one of the most famous in modern times.
+Few people know that Pharaoh Ramses II was one of the longest-lived rulers of the ancient world and one of the most famous in modern times.
 The papyri record that the Pharaoh lived for 96 years, 67 of which he spent on the throne of his country.

-If you enjoyed our article please visit the following Quiz to test your biblical knowledge about the unknown mystery of the real Pharaoh of Exodus.
-I just wanted to thank you for your time and if you have any questions, please feel free to contact us at firstname.lastname@example.org.
+If you enjoyed our article, please visit the following Quiz to test your biblical knowledge about the unknown mystery of the actual Pharaoh of Exodus.
+I just wanted to thank you for your time, and if you have any questions, please contact us at firstname.lastname@example.org.

 Quizlet about Moses and his brother, Ramses II